 Is your BMW smoking blue-white on idle?

-Did you notice that after your BMW engine idling for a short period of time at the first few revs a cloud of blue-grey smoke is coming out of the exhaust tailpipe?
+Did you notice that after your BMW engine idling for a short period of time at the first few revs a cloud of blue-white smoke is coming out of the exhaust tailpipe?

 Is your engine using oil?

-CAUSE: The first things that can go wrong are the Oil Separators causing excessive vacuum in the crankcase which will then cause the oil to be sucked into the intake and burned.
-The second and most common issue is the valve guide seals go bad due to the age and heat they sustain while the engine is operating and oil gets past the valves causing oil consumption issues and smoking.
+- The second and most common issue is the faulty valve seals that harden due to the age and heat they sustain while the engine is operating, and oil gets past the valves causing oil consumption issues and smoking.

-SOLUTIONS: Oil separator known as engine breather if faulty is an easy fix.
+- The oil separator (known as engine breather) if faulty is an easy fix.

-The valve steam oil seals replacement instead is a very comprehensive job usually involving removing cylinder heads in order to get access to valve springs and then to valve oil seals.
-This job consists on the N62 engines about 30 hours of labour plus parts which can work out a small fortune in money or time.
-On top you have to make sure before starting this job timing settings will be done correctly and in order to do it, you also need special tools.
+- Instead, the valve stem oil seals replacement is a comprehensive job, usually involving removing cylinder heads to access valve springs and then valve oil seals.
+For the N62 engines, this job consists of about 30 hours of labor plus parts, which can work out a small fortune in money or time.
+On top, you have to make sure before starting this job, timing settings will be done correctly, and to do it, you also need special tools.

 Here at OGS Mechanics we have the right equipment which will allow us to perform valve steam replacement without removing cylinder heads reducing this way costs to less than half of what it means first option.